EWG Hooks: Must-Have Best Bass Fishing Guide

 In clear water, a more natural presentation is important.
 A properly rigged soft plastic on an EWG hook can still work well, especially if the bait falls naturally and the line remains unobtrusive.

 In stained water, bass often rely more on vibration and silhouette.
-Here, a larger soft plastic with an EWG hook may be useful because it creates a stronger profile and better visibility.
+In that case, a larger soft plastic with an EWG hook may be useful because it creates a stronger profile and better visibility.

 Around rocks and timber, EWG hooks allow you to crawl or pitch baits through cover while keeping the presentation practical and snag-resistant.